wbcbz7/AWEGUS/jawegus/BUGS.md

   * possible solutions - pad loop end with dummy samples manually, shift loop points for long non-chippy loops, etc...
 * alright, seems you can't touch channels 30-31 at all, they indeed control the DRAM refresh?
   * hack - make ch 31 play through entire memory to keep it refreshed?
-  * apparently DRAM refresh is not the issue here, must be interpolator overflow instead
+  * apparently DRAM refresh is not the issue here, must be ~~interpolator overflow~~ DRAM access idiosyncrasies instead
-* 16 bit samples are not implemented yet
 * DRAM read/write position caching needs to be fixed. disabled for now
 * volume ramping is buggy and effectively doesn't work
   * can be emulated more or less properly via EMU8000 envelope generator, but it will also require log pitch instead of delta (you can't turn pitch envelope off while keeping volume envelope running!)